20 Nov 2026 Traditional Craft Mentorship Program

 Announcing our 2026 Traditional Craft Mentorship Program!
 These learning-intensive, two-week residencies give emerging artists the opportunity to learn from master artisans and connect with their peers in a joyful, community-driven environment.
 Small groups of mentees will participate in focused, two-week sessions that enhance their interests, knowledge, and skills in traditional Appalachian craft, music, or dance.
 Areas of study for 2026 include Chair Weaving, Kaleidoscopes, and Nature Studies.
 All mentorships will take place from August 2-15, 2026.
 Mentorships are tuition-free and selected applicants are awarded room and board at no cost and a stipend of $450 to help with travel and materials.

-Applications for 2026 Traditional Craft Mentorships will open December 15.
+Applications for 2026 Traditional Craft Mentorships are now open!

 All Applicants will be contacted in March 2026 regarding session decisions